 CONSERVATION of wildlife habitat, scenic landscapes and other important natural values in the San Juan Islands.
 This is achieved through donation or purchase of land and conservation easements.

 STEWARDSHIP of conservation interests, including restoration of damaged or neglected land.

-EDUCATION, including habitat assessments for landowners, community outreach, field trips, interpretive programs and membership events.
+EDUCATION, including habitat assessments for landowners, community outreach, field trips, interpretive programs, publications, and membership events.

 As of January 2012, the San Juan Preservation Trust had permanently protected more than 260 properties, 37 miles of shoreline and 15,000 acres on 20 islands, including land now managed as public parks, nature preserves, wildlife habitat and working farms and forests.
 The Preservation Trust ranks in the top 2% of land trusts (out of over 1,700 nationally) in number properties protected.